-Starting any business in today's environment is difficult, and the food business has an advantage over others businesses; we all have to eat!
+Starting any business in today's environment is difficult, but the food business has an advantage over other businesses; we all have to eat!
 We also have different tastes and desires in our diets which allow very "niche" based food products to succeed.

 Is Passion Enough to Make a New Product a Success?

-Industry statistics make it clear that that passion is needed but you need practical passion composed of great marketing, product positioning, and shelf strategy is necessary to increase your chances of success in the consumer food arena.
+Industry statistics make it clear that you need passion, but practical passion composed of great marketing, product positioning, and shelf strategy is necessary to increase your chances of success in the consumer food arena.

-Most food entrepreneurs are high on passion and like most people new to business have a large degree of "I don't know what I don't know."
-You probably think that all you need is a great tasting product to get on the shelf.
-Well, that sounds logical because of most of us like great tasting food.
-In the food business, great taste is akin to a car having brakes!
-When you buy a car, you expect that it has brakes and you do not make your purchase decision based on this attribute of the car.
+Most food entrepreneurs are high in passion, and like most people new to business have a large degree of "I don't know what I don't know."
+You probably think all you need is a great tasting product to get on the shelf.
+Well, that sounds logical because most of us like great tasting food.
+In the food business, great taste is akin to a car having brakes.
+When you buy a car, you expect it to have brakes.
+You do not make your purchase decision based on this attribute of the car.

-Newcomers to the Consumer Packaged Goods (CPG) do not realize that this is a distribution channel intensive business with many gatekeepers along the way.
+Newcomers to Consumer Packaged Goods (CPG) do not realize this is a distribution channel intensive business with many gatekeepers along the way.
 Gatekeepers in the business are buyers, merchandisers, distributors, and brokers.

 Additionally, the business of food has a high degree of complexity that newcomers don't' know about, creating hurdles that slow you down or stop you in your tracks.

 Food is an idea many people pursue as a business.
 Besides the fact we love to eat, food is easy to prototype; you can do it in your kitchen inexpensively.
 You also have the enjoyment of sampling for your friends and making them happy with the wonderful recipes you took from concept to plate.